CERA

 A precious gift

-The cornea and the sclera are the parts of the eye used for transplant operations.
-The cornea is the clear window at the front of the eye and the sclera is the white of the eye that surrounds the cornea.
+The cornea and the sclera are the parts of the eyes that are used for transplantation.
+The cornea is the clear window at the front of the eye, and the sclera is the white of the eye that surrounds the cornea.

-A corneal transplant involves replacing all or part of an impaired cornea with a healthy donor cornea, restoring the person’s sight.
-Scleral tissue is used for patch grafts, surgical reconstruction and operations to treat glaucoma.
+A corneal transplant involves replacing all or part of an impaired cornea with a healthy donor cornea.
+This helps to restore their sight.

-Donated corneas that are not suitable for transplant may be used for medical research and education, if specific consent is given for these purposes.
+Donated corneas that are not suitable for transplant may be used for medical research and training and service development, if consented.

 Who can donate?

-There a few conditions, such as HIV and hepatitis, that prevent eye donation.
-But most causes of death do not impact the ability to donate.
+There are a few conditions that prevent eye donation for transplant, but most causes of death do not impact the ability to donate.
+A Donor Coordinator will guide donors and/or their families through the donor’s specific options during the donation conversation.

 Corneal transplants